-Now, the big ones are Life Insurance and Mortgage Protection.
+Moving on to Life Insurance and Mortgage Protection.

 But here’s the thing.

-That’s why I’m here, to guide you through the whole journey.
-From beginning to end.
+That’s why I’m here, to guide you through the whole journey, from beginning to end.

-When you finally speak with someone they haven’t a clue about how your condition will affect your application.
-They’ll send you a 20 page form to complete, cross their fingers and hope for the best.
+When you finally speak with someone (let’s call them Johnny), they haven’t a clue about how your condition will affect your application.
+Johnny will send you a 20-page form to complete, cross their fingers and hope for the best.

 lion.ie | making life insurance easier

-Have a nose through our free guidesView our guides
+Have a nose through our free life insurance guidesView our guides